wayc04/wayc04.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Wei Zhang(张唯) is an undergraduate student at the College of Computer Science, Sichuan University, expected to graduate in 2026.
-Under the guidance of [Associate Professor Wei Ju](https://juweipku.github.io), he is conducting interdisciplinary research at the intersection of Graph Neural Networks (GNN), Large Language Models (LLM), and AI-driven scientific discovery (AI4SCI).
+Under the guidance of [Associate Professor Wei Ju](https://juweipku.github.io), he is conducting interdisciplinary research at the intersection of Graph Neural Networks (GNN), Large Language Model (LLM), and AI-driven scientific discovery (AI4SCI).

 # 🔥 News
 - *2025.11*: &nbsp;🎉🎉 One paper has been accepted by AAAI 2026!.